Mudassir1234/demv/README.md

 optional arguments:
   -h, --help            show this help message and exit --classifier [CLASSIFIER]
                        Optional argument: classifier to use.
-Can be logistic, svc, mlp, gradient.
-Defaults to Logistic Regression.
+Possible options are logistic, gradient, svc and mlp.
+Defaults to Logistic Regression (logistic).
 ```

 Please note that not all datasets, given their properties, have 4 available number_of_features or can be run with any method.
 Please contact us if you notice some unusual error.
 All the testing done by us was documented in the paper.